paulpierre/markdown-crawler/README.md

 <br><br>
 # ❤️ Thanks
-If you have an issues, please feel free to open an issue or submit a PR.
+If you have any issues, please feel free to open an issue or submit a PR.
 You can reach me via DM on Twitter/X.

   - Follow me on [Twitter / X](https://x.com/paulpierre)
   - Give me a ⭐ on [Github](https://github.com/paulpierre)